jhc13/taggui/README.md

 use case is also using tags to organize the images and then transfer those to a caption by prepending it with something like "Photography of" which you'd place then as the first tag.

+`Separate by #newline`:
+Create a new line in the captioning file for every `#newline` tag.
+When _Prefixed enumeration_ is selected the first tag is repeated for every new line.

+This option is relevant when you want to use multi captioning, which is supported by many trainers.

+`Fiter (other) hashtag (#) tags`:
+When set, all tags that start with a hashtag (i.e., the "#" character) are not included in the exported captions.

+This allows you to use tags for internal image organization like marking images that you don't want to export or adding notes about an image into the tag list.

 `Export directory`:
 The place to export the images to.